Dharma-09/CI-CD-pipelines-examples/GitHub-Actions/README.md

 ## QuickStart

 ### Step 1: Create or choose a repository, and pick a project
+You can refere this link for create new repository [Creating and managing repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories)

 ### Step 2: Open GitHub Actions in your repository to start building your CI/CD workflow
 To begin building your CI/CD pipeline, open the GitHub Actions tab in your repository’s top navigation bar.